JasonHsiao8/Cordic-hardware-algorithm-implementation-and-application/README.md

 \tan(\theta_i) = 2^{-i} \quad  i = 0, 1, 2, \ldots, n
 $$

-In this way, the multiplication with $\tan(\theta_i)$ can be transformed into shift operations, which can not only reduce hardware area but also lower power consumption and significantly accelerates the computation speed.
+In this way, the multiplication with $\tan(\theta_i)$ can be transformed into shift operations, which can not only reduce hardware area but also lower power consumption and significantly accelerate the computation speed.